 - Mixing/Spreading Tools: wooden spoon, tongs, pastry brush, spatula, turner, whisk

-- Tools that Drain/Separate: colander or strainer, salad spinner
+- Tools that Drain/Separate: colander, fine mesh strainer, salad spinner

 - Blender and/or food processor

 Use our shopping guide for a full list of our favorite pieces of kitchen equipment!